RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/code/task1/README.md

+# Task 1
+Learn about a pickle file: what it is, how to attack it.
+Execute an attack - I implemented a malicious pickle creation, I implemented sender and receiver programs to implement an attack that activates a code that runs automatically on the receiver and performs an attack.

 The sender.py and receiverpy programs send a pickle file from the sender to the receiver, the receiver loads the information received from the sender and receives a list of passwords.

 In the program Pickle_Arbitrary_Code_Execution.py there is a display of information output (can also be applied in sending with socket) such as passwords from the computer, groups, hosts and PAM.